Skip to content

 Grade: B-plus

-In Wisconsin Veterans Home at King, 17.08% Percentage of Residents
+In Wisconsin Veterans Home at King, 17.83% of Residents

-This is the percentage of residents that were able to retain mobility over time.
-Optimizing mobility can be a good sign for residents' health.
+This tells you the percentage of residents who retained mobility levels over time.
+Optimizing mobility is usually a great sign for residents' health.

 Hospitalizations

-This is a measure of the number of times residents are hospitalized per thousand days of patient care.
-Staying out of the hospital is important to preserving the physical health of nursing home residents.
+This is the number of times residents are hospitalized per 1,000 days of patient care.
+There is generally a correlation between staying out of the hospital and the quality of care.

 Short-term Care: Rehospitalizations